· Author: Third Wave Analytics

 Many labs manage sensitive data that require high security, including Protected Health Information (PHI) for clinical testing labs and intellectual property (IP) for research labs.
 Managing user access efficiently in highly secure environments is nearly impossible when using individual files like Excel or Google Sheets.

 LIMS software is designed with robust security measures that are critical for your lab and company to safeguard its data.
 Protecting your lab requires a LIMS system that has strict access policies so that only appropriate people have access to data.
-Furthermore, LIMS software provides insight into which data were accessed, and by whom, with a time stamp marking when that access occurred.
+Furthermore, LIMS software provides insight into which data was accessed, and by whom, with a time stamp marking when that access occurred.
 Without a Laboratory Information Management system as part of your laboratory workflow, accessing this type of audit information is difficult, if not impossible.

 Provides Robust Lab Sample Tracking and Management

 A LIMS system can provide users the ability to accession and enter samples through a variety of methods.
-Sample entry and accessioning can vary significantly across labs, so your lab should evaluate which LIMS offers the appropriate tools for you.
+Sample accessioning can vary significantly across labs, so your lab should evaluate which LIMS offers the appropriate tools for you.
 Nearly all LIMS will allow for sample entry via a manual one-at-a-time process.
 However, some also have additional high-throughput tools for labs to enter samples in bulk.
 This can include uploading files that have hundreds of samples, or API integration with another system.

 Once you’ve entered your samples into a LIMS, it is important to track them all using sample barcodes.
 The right LIMS can use any type of barcode for your samples that you can imagine, and many can even print automated barcodes for you.